duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 reference to daffy library above
 ```

-Now you need to create a simple python script with uses the gym-duckietown API
+Now you need to create a simple Python script with uses the gym-duckietown API
 to connect to the simulator, the API is very simple as you will see.

 Create and run the following file, from within the environment you have set up above: